random-rip/primebot_backend/README.md

     - Model ``Suggestion``: Suggestions of matches
     - Model ``Setting``: settings of teams for notifications, language, etc.
     - Model ``Comment``: comments on matches
-- ``bots`` contains all relevant Discord and Telegram scripts, Language files, and the MessageDispatcher
+- ``bots`` contains all relevant Discord and Telegram scripts, Language files, and the MessageCollector
 - ``core`` contains the Prime League communication, parsing, comparing and updating
     - Module ``comparers``: These classes take over the comparison between the database, `TeamDataProcessor` and `TemporaryMatchData`.